 In past seasons, the Bridges Lecture Series has hosted scholars of Architecture, English, Fine Arts, History, Music, Philosophy, Politics, Religious Studies, and Sociology in addition to Mathematicians.
 Last season we added scientists to the roster, and several of our upcoming lectures will feature teams of Arts- and Science-based speakers.

-Lectures take place at the St. Jerome’s University Academic Centre in the 300-seat Vanstone Lecture Hall, with live streaming available on YouTube for those who cannot attend in person.
+Lectures take place on scheduled Friday evenings at the St. Jerome’s University Academic Centre in the 300-seat Vanstone Lecture Hall, with live streaming available on YouTube for those who cannot attend in person.

 With the continued support of our partners, we look forward to providing you with another exciting season.